Ferroxius/Palette/README.md

 Palette is the collection of modlists developed by Ferroxius for The Elder Scrolls V: Skyrim Anniversary Edition

 Currently available lists include:
-- Little Bit of Everything
 - Alpyne

 # Little Bit of Everything
+### ATTENTION: Little Bit of Everything is no longer maintained
 Little Bit of Everything (LBOE) is a modlist designed to provide a reasonable amount of gameplay improvements, visual enhancements and new content without going particularly overboard in one area

 Notable elements of LBOE include: